brunorijsman/flashcard/README.md

   * The user can indicate whether or not they knew the answer to the question.
   * A visual indication showing whether the question was asked before and whether the answer was known.
   * Fast learning cycle, enabled by fast response times and keyboard short-cuts.

-Planned features:
-* Chose a topic to study and ask only questions from the selected topic (currently the topic can be selected, but it does not yet influence which questions are asked)
 * Store question coverage history.
 For each question, keep track of:
   * How often the question was asked.
   * How often the answer was known and how often not.